Butternut Squash Chili is hearty and flavorful with tender chicken, soft veggies, and quinoa, all simmered together in the slow cooker.

 Recipe Notes

-Note 1: Squash: This recipe needs about 1/2 of a medium-sized squash.
-Be sure to chop the squash into small 1/2-inch pieces so they'll be tender in time.
-Check out the pictures or video on this roasted butternut squash post for how to cut a squash.
+Note 1: This recipe needs about 1/2 of a medium-sized squash.
+Be sure to chop the squash into small 1/2-inch pieces so theyโ€™ll be tender in time.
+Take a look at the pictures or video in this roasted butternut squash post for guidance on how to cut your squash.

-Note 3: Chicken: While chicken breasts will work, we highly recommend chicken thighs.
+Note 3: While chicken breasts will work, I highly recommend chicken thighs.
 The thigh meat becomes exceptionally tender in the slow cooker and shreds quickly and easily.
-Itโ€™s also more forgiving if it is cooked for longer, since chicken breasts tend to dry out if theyโ€™re cooked too long.

-Note 6: Cooking time: Unfortunately, this recipe doesnโ€™t cook well on low.
-The quinoa needs higher heat to โ€œpopโ€ and cook through.
-Each slow cooker is a little different so the cooking time can vary.
+Note 5: Unfortunately, this recipe doesnโ€™t cook well on low.
+The quinoa needs higher heat to pop and cook through.
+Each slow cooker is a little different, so the cooking time can vary.
 Look for chicken that shreds easily, fully cooked quinoa, and tender veggies.
 The longer this soup cooks, the more liquid the quinoa absorbs.
-For a heartier soup, thatโ€™s great, but if you want it to remain more broth-y, stop cooking as soon as the quinoa has โ€œpopped.โ€

 Nutrition